RogieRog/PlugBot/README.md

 ### What does this bot do ###

-- Checks history
 - Mod commands and User commands (Admins included)
-- Spams chat (If UnAthorized User is using this script)
 - Filter bad words
 - Gives hugs    (Fun Command)
 - Gives weeds   (Fun Command)